 What if my child has a restrictive frenum?

 More commonly known as a tongue-tie, a restricted tongue can contribute to difficulties with breast- or bottle-feeding as an infant, preventing a proper latch, or seal, around the nipple.
 As a consequence, feeds can be incomplete, frustrating, prolonged, and/or painful.
 As your child grows, a restricted tongue may lead to other adverse conditions such as speech difficulties, sleep apnea, and food aversions.
-It is important to have your child evaluated by a properly trained specialist to ensure this condition is addressed if present.
+It is important to have your child evaluated by a properly trained tongue tie dentist or specialist to ensure this condition is addressed if present.

 What is a frenotomy?